WHAT WE BELIEVE

-At Good Shepherd we are shaped by, and deeply connected to, three great streams of classic Christian belief and practice: the Scripture, the Sacred, and the Spirit.
-Together, the three streams of the Scripture, the Sacred and the Spirit define the core values that shape our identity and guide the expressions of our faith – our words, our actions and our worship.
+At Good Shepherd we are shaped by, and deeply connected to, three great aspects of classic Christian belief and practice: the Scripture, the Sacred, and the Spirit.
+Together, the three "streams" of the Scripture, the Sacred and the Spirit define the core values that shape our identity and guide the expressions of our faith – our words, our actions and our worship.

 Our focus on Scripture mirrors the "evangelical" tradition within Christianity that emphasizes the authority of Scripture, the proclamation of the Gospel, the need for a personal relationship with Jesus Christ, evangelism and outreach/missions.
 The Anglican Church believes and upholds eternal truths revealed by God through His Son and His Word.
 We recognize Scripture as the final authority in matters of faith and practice: "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work" (2 Timothy 3:16-17).

 Good Shepherd embraces the sacred nature of the historic faith and sacramental life of the Church – God has set the Church apart as holy.
 Sometimes termed the "catholic" tradition, we understand the sacred as embodying that which has been taught and believed within the one holy catholic apostolic church throughout the centuries.
 Our Liturgy (forms of worship) and our practice of the sacraments of Baptism and the Lord's Supper (Holy Eucharist) are rooted in the earliest Christian church and express these truths. "...contend for the faith that was once for all delivered to the saints."
 (Jude 3)